Skip to main content

 6th-12th grade parents:

-2. are available to attend weekly in-person meetings scheduled with supervising teachers when invited.
+2. are available to attend their student’s weekly in-person meeting with the supervising teacher, when requested.

 3. provide transportation to and from school.